josegherran/quantum-price-inference/docs/STORYBOARD.md

 | ➡️ | Transition / flow logic |
 | ⏱️ | Estimated time |

+## Interactive Demo Option

+For live presentations or stakeholder workshops, you can use the interactive marimo app ([notebook/00_calculating_orangejuice_price_app.py](../notebook/00_calculating_orangejuice_price_app.py)) to let the audience see how changing assumptions affects the fair price, in real time.

+---

 ## Presentation Goal

 Help non-technical stakeholders understand that pricing is an expected-value problem, see the difference between classical and quantum estimation, and leave with a business-ready mental model they can reuse.